simonrelet/react-pure-html-component-loader/README.md

 }
 ```

-Add to your _webpack.config.js_ the react-html-template-loader:
+Add the react-html-template-loader to your _webpack.config.js_:
 ```js
 {
   module: {